allbecauseyoutoldmeso/CV/README.md

 <a href='https://github.com/allbecauseyoutoldmeso/CV#education'>Education</a> | <a href='https://github.com/allbecauseyoutoldmeso/CV#experience'>Experience</a> | <a href='https://github.com/allbecauseyoutoldmeso/CV#extracurricular'>Extracurricular</a>

-Full stack developer working primarily with Ruby on Rails.
+Full stack developer working primarily with Ruby on Rails and React.

 For me coding is about building one simple, logical solution on top of another until I have something amazing.